pmsaue0/oh-my-zsh-settings/README.md

 ```
 chsh -s /bin/zsh
 ```
-( 5 ) Go to the Terminal settings area and click the GEAR in the bottom left so that you can import the theme in this repo: royal-theme.terminal.
+( 5 ) Install terminal colors.
+Go to the Terminal settings area and click the GEAR in the bottom left so that you can import the theme in this repo: royal-theme.terminal.
 This will give you terminal colors based on the Solarized theme.